 Leaving the UK

-So we put our house up for rent and found some lovely tenants to take care of our home, Mummy Lynn spoke to her work (thankfully a job to go back to!) and Daddy Lynn started the overly-complicated task of sorting visas and tax through his work.
+So we put our house up for rent and found some lovely tenants to take care of our home, I spoke to my work (thankfully a job to go back to!) and Jay started the overly-complicated task of sorting visas and tax through his work.
 We talked to the boys a lot about India through maps, books, YouTube videos and our old travel photos.
 In fact we spoke to them so much about India that when our youngest is asked, “What’s your name?” he replies, “India”!

 Before we knew it, it was time for goodbyes.
 Goodbyes suck, even though we knew we’d be back in a year.
 On the days leading up to leaving home, you realise all the more how much the people there mean to you.
 However, the innocence and naivety of the boys helped to normalise the teary moments as they bounced around, excited about their ‘holiday’.